What is counselling?

 Do you offer telehealth?

-Yes, I offer secure video sessions for clients across Australia.
+Yes, I offer video and telephone sessions for clients across Australia.

 Do you work with children or couples?